disco-lang/disco/docs/reference/function-types.rst

 can be used in the same ways as any other values: for example, functions :doc:`can be given as input to other functions
 <higher-order>`, or returned as output, we can have lists of
-functions, etc.
+functions, *etc.*

-Function values cannot be :doc:`compared <compare>`, because in general this would require testing the functions on every single possible input, of which there might be infinitely many.
+Function values cannot be :doc:`compared <compare>`, however, because in general this would require testing the functions on every single possible input, of which there might be infinitely many.